-The girlfriend I love cheated on me and regrets it — what should I do?
+The girlfriend I love cheated on me and regrets it — What should I do?

-I am in a LDR and my girlfriend recently admitted that she had cheated on me.
+I am in a long distance relationship and my girlfriend recently admitted that she had cheated on me.
 She said, and I believe her, that she really loves me and that this was a mistake she regrets.
 However, I can't take it out of my mind and forget about it.
 I am angry that she ruined the purity of our love story.
 It feels like it's no longer "a dream come true" — merely a watered down version of it because it is no longer "flawless."
 I feel like a pushover for not doing anything about it.
 (I'm really in love with her and I can't bring myself to break up just for that.)
 How can I forgive her?
-Will I always keep this poisonous thought inside?
+Will I always keep these poisonous thought inside?
 How can I prevent this from shadowing every aspect of our relationship?
 Am I "selling short" and blind to her untrustworthiness?
 How can I trust her again?

 A sad loverboy

 It sounds like you’re torn between a rock and a hard place.
 On the one hand, you love your girlfriend and want to forgive and trust her; on the other, your feelings were hurt, your perspective of your relationship has been changed, and you don't want to feel that your girlfriend has taken advantage of you.
 When it comes to forgiveness and how to move forward, you may find it useful to reflect on what expectations you both have for the relationship.
 By evaluating this, you can find out whether or not you and your girlfriend are on the same path and if you want to move forward together.